ShaileshSridhar2403/ShaileshSridhar2403.github.io/index.md

 {: .notice--warning}
 **🚧 Website Under Development** - Some sections may be incomplete or under construction.

-I research, design and deploy end-to-end ML systems, from real-time computer vision on edge devices to interpretable AI solutions.
+I research, design and deploy Machine Learning systems, often working end-to-end, from real-time computer vision on edge devices to explainable AI.
 Currently focused on model interpretability research (focusing on transformer based architectures like LLMs, ViTs).
 I have a track record of a couple of first-author publications, a thesis award and open source contributions.

 Key Recent Projects: